open-contracting-extensions/ocds_bid_extension/README.md

 The OCDS bid extension introduces a new, flexible, top-level section to each contracting process to capture bidding information.
 Implementers will need to assess which fields are applicable to their local regulatory regime, and to local use-cases.

-This extension can also be used to publish data on quotes and pre-qualification submissions.
+This extension can also be used to publish data on quotes and pre-qualification responses.

 ## Schema